See my recommendations for Birdhouse Kits & Books on this page.

 But they will use brightly painted decorative bird houses as a second choice.

+If your bird house plan involves a perch, you should ditch it.
 Most cavity-dwelling birds can cling without the assistance of a perch.

 A perch at the entrance of a bird house will only assist predatory birds such as Starlings, Blue Jays and Blackbirds as they are not adept at clinging.